Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Now we will look at the relative pros and cons of each card and help you decide which card makes the most sense for you.

-You earn 3x points on travel and dining purchases with no limits.
+You earn 3x points on travel and dining at restaurants worldwide with no limits.

 Every year you’ll have a $300 credit for travel purchases to cover airfare, hotels, train tickets, parking fees, bridge tolls, and more.